jinwookh/advanced-programming-in-unix/chapter-9-process-relationships/readme.md

 https://github.com/torvalds/linux/blob/1440f576022887004f719883acb094e7e0dd4944/kernel/exit.c

 Note that exit.c checks whether there is stopped jobs when sending SIGHUP signal torphaned process group.
-Maybe that's why SIGHUP is not sent to child process if kill(getpid(), SIGTSTP) code is removed from orphaned-process-group.c
+Maybe that's why SIGHUP is not sent to child process if kill(getpid(), SIGTSTP) code is removed from orphaned-process-group.c.(There was no stopped jobs at child process, so SIGHUP ws not sent to child process)